LAST UPDATED AUGUST 15, 2017 AT 1:02 P.M.

 Roku Premiere+ specs

 Roku 4 owners already have many of the features of the Premiere+ and Ultra with the exception of HDR support.
 The user interface and content from the new Roku line is largely the same.
 The number of people with 4K/HDR capabilities is still pretty small.
-That’s probably why only three of the five new Roku devices feature 4K capabilities.
+That’s probably why only three of the five latest Roku devices feature 4K capabilities.

 The 4K Spotlight Channel is among the better features to enjoy on the Roku Premiere+.
 It pulls Ultra HD content from multiple channels so you don’t have to go hunting for them.